More accidents and injuries happen in the bathroom than any other room in the house. How seniors can make their bathrooms safer and easier to use

 • Floor: To avoid slipping, a simple fix is to get non-skid bath rugs for the floors.
 Or if you want to put in a new floor get slip-resistant tiles, rubber or vinyl flooring, or install wall-to-wall carpeting.

 • Lights: Good lighting is also very important, so install the highest wattage bulbs allowed for the bathroom fixtures and get a plug-in nightlight that automatically turns on when the room gets dark.
+You might also want to upgrade your Landscape lighting.
+Most importantly, you might want to upgrade your electrical systems, this Electrical Panel Upgrade can help you.
+If you are looking to replace your outlets, you may also hire an expert in outlet replacement in Charlotte, NC.

 • Bathtub/shower: To make bathing safer, purchase a rubber suction-grip mat, or put down adhesive nonskid tape on the tub/shower floor.
 And have a carpenter install grab bars in and around the tub/shower for support.